Classical Five Element Acupuncture

 Five Element practitioners use the Law of the Five Elements as a guide in correcting the imbalance of energy within the whole person.

-They recognize that each individual is unique, and while their symptoms may be identical to another person’s, the cause of those symptoms depends on the individual and their experience with the world.
+Each individual is recognized as unique, and while their symptoms may be identical to another person’s, the cause of those symptoms depends on the individual and their experience with the world.

 To determine the cause, the practitioner must first identify the patient’s Constitutional Factor, or CF.